leofabri/hassio_appliance-status-monitor/README.md

 ## ⚙️ **Initial Setup:** Let's make some helper variables (<i style="text-color: red">mandatory!</i>)
 There are **two possible ways** of doing this:

-- **Setup via the UI [Discouraged but Beginner Friendly]:** newcomers that might be a little bit into shiny-but-dark UIs 😎 might want setup this blueprint following [this documentation here](Alternative%20UI%20Setup.md).
+- **Setup via the UI [Discouraged but Beginner Friendly]:** newcomers that might be a little bit into shiny-but-dark UIs 😎 might want to set up this blueprint following [this documentation here](Alternative%20UI%20Setup.md).

   ...

-- <u>**Setup via the old school YAML [Optimal & Suggested]:**</u> The best way of creating what we need is to create a package (suggestion provided by [@HollyFred](https://github.com/leofabri/hassio_appliance-status-monitor/issues/8#issue-1304478600)) because it allows us to create all the necessary helpers (timers, input_booleans etc) in one shot. <i>Continue reading for this one</i> ⬇️
+- <u>**Setup via the old school YAML [Optimal & Suggested]:**</u> The best way of creating what we need is to create a package (suggestion provided by [@HollyFred](https://github.com/leofabri/hassio_appliance-status-monitor/issues/8#issue-1304478600)) because it allows us to create all the necessary helpers (timers, input_booleans, etc) in one shot. <i>Continue reading for this one</i> ⬇️

 Creating a package is super easy.
 Some of you may already have the right configuration in place, but I'll show you how to do that anyway.

-> Note: you need to have the VScode intergation enabled.
+> Note: you need to have the VScode integration enabled.
 This will allow you to manually edit the necessary files.
 Need help with that?
 [Read this](https://www.home-assistant.io/docs/configuration/).

 Back to us, here are the two steps for creating a package:

 1. **Make sure that you have a directory called 'packages'**.

-    If you are a beginner or you are starting fresh with your HA installation, it's likely that the `packages` dir is not present.
+    If you are a beginner or you are starting fresh with your HA installation, likely, the `packages` dir is not present.

    To add it, you can:
    > Open your HomeAssistant VSCode editor and create a directory called `packages` (at the same level as the configuration.yaml file).

    OR

-   > Issure this command in the terminal section of you VSCode:
+   > Issue this command in the terminal section of your VSCode:
    >
    >  ```
    > cd /config && mkdir packages